 1. Vision

-The advancement of e-government should be carried out with a view to transform governments to be more efficient, effective, transparent, accountable, open, and citizen centric.
-We should collectively strive in promoting e-government for more effective public service without undermining privacy and security to support sustainable development.
-We encourage the co-production of e-government services, transfer of knowledge and sharing of best practices to promote innovation and effective development.
+[The advancement of e-government should be carried out with a view to transform governments to be more efficient, effective, transparent, accountable, open, and citizen centric. ]We should collectively strive to promote e-government and m –government for more effective public services without undermining privacy and security and also in support of sustainable development.
+We encourage the delivery of e government services across different agencies and government levels transfer of knowledge and sharing of best practices to promote e governance initiatives and innovation, co-production of e-government services, transfer of knowledge and sharing of best practices to promote innovation and effective development.]

 2. Pillars

-Encourage integrated e-government services through whole-of-government approach to support the three pillars of sustainable development
+Encourage integrated e-government services through a harmonized and coordinated approach at all levels of government with a view to support sustainable development

-Promote inclusive e-government through e-participation and increase availability of government data for reuse in order to promote participation in public policy-decision-making, responsiveness, transparency and accountability
+Promote inclusive e-government through e-participation and increase availability of open government data in order to strengthen participation in public policy-decision-making, responsiveness, transparency and accountability

-Promote people-centered delivery of e-services and bridge the digital divide
+[Promote people-centeric delivery of e and m services [and bridge the digital divide]

 Address privacy and security issues through concerted efforts

+(merged c,d,g): Foster e government services through open and innovative ways promoting people-centered multichannel delivery of e services, particularly through mobile devices, while addressing privacy and security issues with concerted efforts.

-Promote capacity building and knowledge sharing for effective utilization of resources
+Promote capacity building and knowledge sharing for effective utilization and delivery of resources and services.

+Utilize and develop existing infrastructure (e.g. community access points including libraries, kiosks, community centers, , and post offices) and develop necessary strategies to ensure that e-government services reach all end users.

+Improve government service through open and transformational ways and provide multi-channel service delivery particularly through mobile devices

 3. Targets

-To deliver 100% of essential government services electronically; each government will choose an appropriate scope of the essential services through national and sub-national planning processes
+Enhancement of essential government services electronically to citizens through inclusive means; each government will choose an appropriate scope of the essential services through national and sub-national planning processes